 Susan is currently a content manager for a local multimedia group.
 When she’s not managing content or web projects, you can find Susan at craft coffee shops dreaming about a world where code is a second language.
 She will be joining Leadership Redding this year as a selected class member of 2015-2016.

 Mike Littau grew up in the Bay Area.
 In 1995 he relocated to Redding and attended Simpson University, where he earned a B.A. in Communications.
-Mike is married with 4 children, his oldest is an eighth grade student at U-Prep.
-Mike hopes that many Littau children will be roaming through the classrooms in future years!
+Mike is married with 4 children.
+3 of the children attend U-Prep with his oldest graduating in the class of 2020.

-Free time is spent with family, coaching numerous soccer teams, playing baseball and traveling whenever spare time can be found.
+After working in various banking and financial services jobs, Mike opened up an insurance office in 2006 with North State Insurance.
+Mike volunteers much of his time working with local soccer organizations and business groups.
+Free time is spent with family, coaching soccer, playing baseball and traveling whenever spare time can be found.
 Mike loves to run, you might find him on some of the various trails in town if you can keep up with him!

 Mike feels honored to serve on the University Preparatory School Board.
 He is proud to be an active member of a school with such high recognition and commitment to excellence.
 He is looking forward to problem solving and brainstorming with his fellow Board Members and hopes to offer any support needed to continue the success of U-Prep for many years to come!

 Sue Brix grew up in the Bay Area and moved to Redding in 1974 when her husband, Randy, was offered a teaching job in Burney.
 She started working at Shasta College in 1976 as an administrative assistant.
 After 34 years (and working in numerous departments), she retired in August of 2010.
 She has been involved in education for almost 40 years.